liam-m9/companion/README.md

 # Companion

-App for people going through divorce.
-Private journal with AI summaries, document vault, financial tracker, timeline, and a brief generator that pulls everything together into something you can send to a solicitor.
+App for people navigating contentious life events (divorce, custody disputes, estate matters) where they need to document and summarise their circumstances for a solicitor.

 No live link.
 The app is behind auth and the content is sensitive (finances, kids, legal stuff), so there are screenshots below instead.